-Most dining out in the city happens for lunch or dinner, though traditional burek is a dish for any meal!
-You’ll find the Buregdžinicas (burek shop) open in the morning.
+Most dining out in the city happens for lunch or dinner, though traditional burek is a dish for any time of day!
+You’ll find the Buregdžinicas (burek shops) open in the morning.
 Many of the pekaras (bakeries) are open early and offer a variety of breads, pastries, and burek you can grab for breakfast.

 After spending nearly two months in the city, I’ve compiled my favorite places to find traditional Bosnian food.
 For this article, I’ve chosen the best spots in and around Baščaršija (the old town), which is where you’re likely to spend a lot of your time.
 It’s also where the locals come to dine so you know it’s the good stuff!

 ***This post may contain affiliate links, which means if you make a purchase using the link, I receive a small commission at no additional charge to you.
 This helps me keep the lights on around here. 🙂 I ONLY recommend products and services I personally use and love. ***

 Here’s a Google Map of the restaurants in Sarajevo that I’ve referenced in the rest of this article.
 They’re listed on the map in the same order as this article, if you open the layers.
 (Learn how to create and use customized Google Maps here.)
 Some of the names on the map use the Cyrillic alphabet, but I’ve used the Latin script that you’ll see on the restaurant itself.
 All you have to do is get to the location!

 In this article, you’ll find places for street food, traditional Bosnian dishes, coffee, and sweets.
 Café culture is huge in Sarajevo so I’ve listed a couple of my favorite spots, but there are wonderful cafes all around the city.
 There are also restaurants in Sarajevo specifically for those who follow a vegan or vegetarian diet so I've included a few of those as well.